NEW OpenAI Structured Outputs with Label Studio 🚀

 All task types

-The cost to run the prompt evaluation based on the number of tokens required.
+The cost to run the prompt based on the number of tokens required.

 Drafting effective prompts